GustavoASC/google-drive-vscode/README.md

 Once you have *credentials.json* file, access Command Palette on VSCode and run the command: *Google Drive: Configure credentials*, and select the *credentials.json* file.

 ## Known issues
-   * On versions smaller than v1.48 (Insiders), the file preview does not properly preview binary data e.g. image files. v1.48 will soon be the minimum version to run this extension.
+   * On versions smaller than v1.48, the file preview does not properly preview binary data e.g. image files. v1.48 will soon be the minimum version to run this extension.

 ## Trademark
 Google Drive is a trademark of Google Inc. Use of this trademark is subject to Google Permissions.